Ariana Fletcher Blasts Baby Daddy’s GF Taina Williams For Holding Toddler Son In Public, “He Does Not Like Her”

-Popular instagram baddie Ariana Fletcher checked a photographer yesterday for sharing a photo of her son out with his father’s girlfriend Taina Williams.
-Apparently, the photo upset the mother because she sayd the young boy expressed he doesn’t like the young lady.
+Popular Instagram baddie Ariana Fletcher checked a photographer yesterday for sharing a photo of her son out with his father’s girlfriend Taina Williams.
+Apparently, the photo upset the mother because she said her son expressed he doesn’t like the young lady.

-G Herbo, the father of the young boy is in a relationship with Taina, the daughter of Fabolous and Emily B. Taina and Ariana publicly feuded last year after Ari accused of being G Herbo’s “side chick” when they were together.
-Fast forward, a photo of Taina with Ari and Herbo’s 2-year-old son surfaced online and she checked the person for sharing it.
+G Herbo, the father of the young boy, is in a relationship with Taina, the daughter of Fabolous and Emily B. Taina and Ariana publicly feuded last year after Ari accused Williams of being G Herbo’s “side chick” when they were together.

+Fast forward to the present day.
+A photo of Taina with Ari and Herbo’s 2-year-old son, Yosohn surfaced online, and Ari was quick to check the person for sharing it.

 “Sweetie please don’t post my son and another girl, remove this.”